Procedural Rules, 29 CFR Part 2700

 (5) A prejudicial error of procedure was committed.

 (d) Requirements.
 Each issue shall be separately numbered and plainly and concisely stated, and shall be supported by detailed citations to the record, when assignments of error are based on the record, and by statutes, regulations, or other principal authorities relied upon.
 Except by permission of the Commission and for good cause shown, petitions for discretionary review shall not exceed 35 pages.
-Except for good cause shown, no assignment of error by any party shall rely on any question of fact or law upon which the Judge had not been afforded an opportunity to pass.
+Except for good cause shown, no assignment of error by any party shall rely on any question of fact or law upon which the ALJ had not been afforded an opportunity to pass.

 (e) Statement in opposition to petition.
 A statement in opposition to a petition for discretionary review may be filed, but the opportunity for such filing shall not require the Commission to delay its action on the petition.